-In this article, we explain how to set up the Global and Custom Layouts, how to use them inside individual Post and Galleries.
+In this article, we explain how to set up the Global and Custom Layouts, and how to use them inside individual Post and Galleries.
 Lastly, we cover how to create a Portfolio/ Blog Page to list your content.

 You can either watch the video or read the information explained below.